Are you prepared to answer some serious customer experience questions that your customers might be dealing with?

 Companies like Southwest Airlines, Trader Joe’s and Starbucks have demonstrated the difference a good experience can make.
 These companies aren’t perfect; however, they are continually monitoring, training, measuring, rewarding and adapting to ensure they continue to deliver on their winning customer experience.

-What are other questions?
-Can you think of other examples?
+What are other customer experience questions can you think of?
+How about other examples?
 I’d love to hear about them in the comments below.